 Tony was selected by the UK’s Health and Safety Executive to provide specialist advice on divers’ respiratory systems and related medical issues.

-Tony loved travelling and classical music, particularly opera, and was fluent in French, German and Italian.
+Tony loved traveling and classical music, particularly opera, and was fluent in French, German, and Italian.
 He was a passionate diver and underwater photographer.
 Sadly, he passed away in November 2018.

 Sandro is the founder and President of DAN Europe, and Member of the Board of Directors of the International DAN Federation.
 Sandro has served on the European Committee for Hyperbaric Medicine, the European Foundation for the Education in Baromedicine, the International Congress on Hyperbaric Medicine, and the European Underwater and Baromedical Society.